sentclose/sentc-docs/docs/guide/e2ee/user.md

 @tab Javascript

-For typescript, we are using the [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions).
+For TypeScript, we are using the [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html#discriminated-unions).

 An object with two properties is returned from the function: `kind` and `u`.